MicrosoftDocs/IIS.Administration-docs/IIS-Administration/security/integrated/windows.md

 ## Browser Access

-Depending on browser settings, users who access the API via the built-in [API Explorer](../../api explorer/toc.md) may notice a login prompt.
+Depending on browser settings, users who access the API via the built-in [API Explorer](../../api-explorer/index.md) may notice a login prompt.
 This is the browser's mechanism authentication with windows credentials.
-Domain users should include their domain name when specifying their username, for example "contoso\johndoe".
+Domain users should include their domain name when specifying their username, for example *contoso\johndoe*.